athomasliz/Notesaurus/docs/spring-boot/swagger.md

 ### 5. Other Configuration

-The library supports a lot of options.
-Below shows configuration on how to change the name, version and description, as well as disable the button "Try it out" as below.
+The library supports a lot of settings.
+Below shows configuration on how to change the name, version and description, as well as showing "Try it out" section immediately.

 ```yaml title=application.yml
 swagger: